distanceworkshops/distanceworkshops.github.io/index2.md

 - Introduction to distance sampling
 - Density surface modelling
-- Distance samplgin when animals are missed at zero distance
+- Distance sampling when animals are missed at zero distance

 We will post further updates here, on [Twitter](http://twitter.com/distancesamp) and on the [distance sampling mailing list](https://groups.google.com/forum/#!forum/distance-sampling).